Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.03 What are DApps (Decentralised Apps) and how do you develop them/README.md

 Now, compare this to Filecoin, a Web3 competitor that offers similar decentralized file storage across millions of computers on the Internet.
 Instead of a single company hosting the data, Filecoin's decentralized approach provides massive redundancy and accessibility.

 Filecoin raised 257 million dollars through an initial coin offering (ICO), where the public could buy their minted coins.
 This amount dwarfs Dropbox's 6 million, illustrating how decentralized apps can raise funding earlier and often more than traditional methods like venture capital or angel investors.

+## The Exciting Future of Decentralized Applications

+The future of decentralized applications is very promising.
+Anything involving a trustless, decentralized system that benefits both users and creators can be achieved.
+For example, instead of Uber drivers being exploited by Uber, you could have a user-and-driver-owned version of Uber.
+Everyone involved could receive tokens to govern and determine how the company operates, effectively owning shares as the company grows.

+You could also realize innovative ideas like online racing games where participants pay an entry fee, and winners receive cash prizes.